 Because it is illegal to possess CBD flower in the UK, doing so can result in significant legal consequences.
 Under the Misuse of Drugs Regulations, cannabis is referred to as a “Class B” drug, so it will not result in legal ramifications as severe as “Class A” drugs like heroin or cocaine, but it can still come with some punishments.

-Because CBD is a controlled substance, hemp flower can be persecuted as severely as cannabis as long as it contains restricted cannabinoids like CBD or THC.
+Because CBD is a controlled substance, hemp flower can be prosecuted as severely as cannabis as long as it contains restricted cannabinoids like CBD or THC.
 The amount doesn’t matter, the consequences will be the same if your CBD flower contains a little CBD or a lot, even if it contains no THC.

 Punishment for CBD flower possession can range from a low fine to a prison sentence of up to five years and a significant fine.
+You may still find some CBD flower shops in London, or be able to buy CBD flower online, but beware!

 The best way to avoid legal trouble for CBD flower is to avoid it altogether and look for legal CBD products.